Karine Nahon

-Karine Nahon (קרין נהון; born December 6, 1972) is an Israeli information scientist in the area of information, technology and society.
+Karine Nahon (קרין נהון; born December 6, 1972) is an Israeli information scientist in the area of information, technology, and society.
 She holds a dual position as an associate professor in The Information School at University of Washington and at Reichman University.
 In July 2017, Nahon was named #24 on Forbes' list of 50 Most Influential Women in Israel.
-Her co-authored book “Going Viral” was awarded Best Information Science Book Award by the Association for Information Science and Technology and the 2014 Outstanding Academic Title Award by the American Library Association.
+Her co-authored book "Going Viral" was awarded Best Information Science Book Award by the Association for Information Science and Technology and the 2014 Outstanding Academic Title Award by the American Library Association.

 Biography

-Nahon was born in Tel-Aviv to parents who immigrated from Lebanon before the outbreak of the Lebanese civil war.
+Nahon was born in Tel Aviv to parents who immigrated from Lebanon before the outbreak of the Lebanese civil war.
 Her academic background is from various fields.
-She received a B.Sc. in computer science, B.A. in political science and M.Sc. and Ph.D. in management of information systems from Tel-Aviv University.
+She received a B.Sc. in computer science, B.A. in political science, and M.Sc. and Ph.D. in management of information systems from Tel Aviv University.
 She maintains a dual position as an associate professor faculty in the Information School at the University of Washington since 2004, and since 2010 in the Lauder School of Government, Diplomacy and Strategy at the Reichman University in Israel.
-At the University of Washington she directs the Virality of Information research group.
+At the University of Washington, she directs the Virality of Information research group.
 She is the first woman nominated to lead a track at the Hawaii International Conference on System Sciences.

-In Israel, Nahon serves on the editorial board of the Freedom of Information Movement, Wikimedia and the Internet Society.
+In Israel, Nahon serves on the editorial board of the Freedom of Information Movement, Wikimedia, and the Internet Society.
 She is one of the leaders of the movement against the biometric database in Israel.
-The biometric database is still in its pilot phase and Nahon appealed to the High Justice Court against its deployment.
+The biometric database is still in its pilot phase, and Nahon appealed to the High Justice Court against its deployment.

-Nahon was included in TheMarker’s list of 100 most influential people in Israel and was also placed in Forbes' list of 50 Most Influential Women in Israel.
+Nahon was included in TheMarker's list of 100 most influential people in Israel, and was also placed in Forbes' list of 50 Most Influential Women in Israel.

 Work

 Nahon has published over 80 research publications in her area of work.
-Her work synthesizes empirical research literature with combination of information science, politics, sociology and internet studies.
+Her work synthesizes empirical research literature with a combination of information science, politics, sociology, and internet studies.
 Her studies on information and society focus on power and politics of information.
-In this domain she has developed network gatekeeping theory and a framework of Information viralty.
+In this domain, she has developed network gatekeeping theory and a framework of Information viralty.